jharwell/sierra/docs/src/tutorials/plugin/platform/generators.rst

-Within this file you must define the ``PlatformExpDefGenerator`` and ``PlatformExpRunDefGenerator`` classes to generate XML changes common to all experiment runs for your platform and per-run changes, respectively.
+Within this file may define the following functions:

+.. list-table:: Platform Generator Functions
+   :widths: 50 50
+   :header-rows: 1

+   * - Function

+     - Required?

+     - Purpose

+   * - for_all_exp()

+     - Yes

+     - Generate expdef changes common to all :term:`Experiment Runs<Experimental
+       Run>` in an :term:`Experiment` for your platform.

+   * - for_single__exp_run()

+     - Yes

+     - Generate expdef changes for a single :term:`Experimental Run` for your platform.

+Below is a sample/skeleton ``platform_generators.py`` to use and a starting point.

 .. code-block:: python

+   import pathlib

-   from sierra.core.experiment import definition
+   from sierra.core.experiment import definition from sierra.core import types from sierra.experiment import spec

-   class PlatformExpDefGenerator():
+   def for_all_exp(exp_spec: spec.ExperimentSpec,
+                   cmdopts: types.Cmdopts,
+                   expdef_template_path: pathlib.Path) -> definition.BaseExpDef:
        """
        Create an experiment definition from the
        ``--expdef-template`` and generate XML changes to input files